chungyu1108/Data-structure-binary-tree/README.md

 In order to verify that your memory freeing functions work correctly, it will be helpful to run the testing application through `valgrind`.

-## Submission

-As always, we'll be using GitHub Classroom for this assignment, and you will submit your assignment via GitHub.
-Just make sure your completed files are committed and pushed by the assignment's deadline to the master branch of the GitHub repo that was created for you by GitHub Classroom for this assignment.
-A good way to check whether your files are safely submitted is to look at the master branch of your assignment repo on the github.com website (i.e. https://github.com/osu-cs261-f21/assignment-3-YourGitHubUsername/).
-If your changes show up there, you can consider your files submitted.

-## Grading criteria

-Your program **MUST** compile and run on `access.engr.oregonstate.edu` (or `flip`), so make sure you have tested your work there before you make your final submission, since a program that compiles and runs in one environment may not compile and run in another.  **Assignments that do not compile on `access` or `flip` may receive a grade of 0.**  If you do not have an ENGR account, you can create one at https://teach.engr.oregonstate.edu/.

-The assignment is worth 100 total points, broken down as follows:

-* 85 points: essential BST functionality
-  * 10 points: `bst_create()` correctly allocates and initializes a BST
-  * 5 points: `bst_free()` correctly frees the memory allocated to a BST with no memory leaks
-  * 10 points: `bst_size()` correctly determines the number of elements in a BST
-  * 25 points: `bst_insert()` correctly inserts a key/value pair into a BST, maintaining the BST property with respect to all keys in the tree
-  * 25 points: `bst_remove()` correctly removes a key/value pair from a BST based on a specified key, maintaining the BST property with respect to all keys in the tree
-  * 10 points: `bst_get()` correctly retrieves the value associated with a given key in a BST

-* 15 points: BST "puzzles"
-  * 5 points: `bst_height()` correctly computes the height of a BST
-  * 5 points: `bst_path_sum()` correctly validates a path sum in a BST
-  * 5 points: `bst_range_sum()` correctly computes a range sum in a BST

-You can also earn up to 10 points of extra credit for implementing an in-order BST iterator as described above.
-Again, to earn full credit, your iterator must have worst-case O(h) space complexity, where h is the height of the tree.